xenotation/folio/content/work/Music-for-a-new-Nighlife/index.en.md

 medium = ["photo-book"]
 categories = ["solo"]

-imgDescrps = ["", "city-scape, street-photography", "pharmacy, street-photography, 60x50cm, private collection", "public transporation sign, street-photography", "bus sign, street-photography", "the great god Pan, street-photography", "traffic, street-photography", "street-photography"] imgNames = ["", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)"]
+imgDescrps = ["", "city-scape, street-photography", "pharmacy, street-photography, 60x50cm, private collection", "public transporation sign, street-photography", "bus sign, street-photography", "street-photography", "Calling The Great God Pan, street-photography", "traffic, street-photography", "street-photography"] imgNames = ["", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)", "Music for a New Night Life (2019)"]
 +++